Irisisawesome2333/blog-scraper/README.md

 ## Support other websites

-At this time, the program only support scraping blog posts from thejoyofcats.
-There is no plan on supporting other blog platforms.
+At this time, the program only supports scraping blog posts from thejoyofcats.
+There is no plan to support other blog platforms.
 That being said, transforming the program to support a different website should be easy and involves roughly the following steps:

 1. Implement `extracts_posts_<website>` and `scrape_post_<website>` functions in `scrape.py`.
 1. Call the newly implemented functions in the `extract_posts` and `scrape_posts` functions.